ShvaykaD/thingsboard.github.io/_includes/docs/mqtt-broker/reference/600k-throughput-p2p-performance-test.md

 | 400k msg/sec         | 2          | 5           | 200k       | 200k        | ~50ms                      | ~90%     |
 | 600k msg/sec         | 3          | 7           | 300k       | 300k        | ~57ms                      | ~90%     |

-These tests demonstrated that TBMQ could efficiently handle one-to-one messaging workloads at varying levels of throughput while maintaining optimal latency and resource usage.

 **Key takeaways from the tests include:**

- - Scalability: TBMQ exhibited linear scalability.
+ - Scalability: TBMQ showed linear scalability.
 By incrementally adding TBMQ nodes and Redis nodes, we maintained reliable performance as the workload doubled and tripled.
- - Efficient Resource Utilization: CPU utilization on TBMQ nodes remained consistently around ~90%, indicating that the system effectively leveraged available resources without overconsumption.
+ - Efficient Resource Utilization: CPU utilization on TBMQ nodes remained consistently around ~90%, indicating that the system effectively used available resources without overconsumption.
  - Latency Management: As throughput increased to 600k msg/sec, the average message processing latency grew.
-This growth reflects the robust lifecycle of a message in TBMQ, designed to prioritize reliability through multiple stages of persistence:
+This growth can be explained by robust lifecycle of a message in TBMQ, designed to prioritize reliability through multiple stages of persistence:
     - Initial Storage in `tbmq.msg.all` Kafka Topic: Each message published to the broker is first stored in this topic, ensuring all incoming messages are reliably logged and tracked.
     - Redirection to `tbmq.msg.persisted` Kafka Topic: Messages intended for DEVICE persistent clients are routed to this topic, where they are matched with client subscriptions for delivery.
     - Persistence in Redis: For DEVICE persistent clients, messages are persisted in Redis.
 This ensures high-performance retrieval and reliable delivery, even if the subscriber is temporarily offline.

-   These stages safeguard messages at every step, providing a dependable mechanism for recovery in the event of a system failure.
-   While this comprehensive approach naturally increases latency compared to a simple message-forwarding system, it significantly enhances reliability—a critical priority for IoT scenarios requiring guaranteed message delivery.
+ - High Performance: TBMQ’s one-to-one communication pattern showed excellent efficiency, processing about **8800 msg/s per CPU core**.
+ We calculated this by dividing the total throughput of 600k msg/s (300k incoming + 300k outgoing) by the total number of CPU cores used in the setup:
+ 48 cores from 3 TBMQ nodes (16 each), 6 cores from 3 Kafka nodes (2 each), and 14 cores from 7 Redis nodes (2 each).
+Moreover, since Redis effectively uses only 1 CPU core, the actual performance is even better.
+ Adjusting for this, the system processes approximately **10,909 msg/s per CPU core, even with QoS 1 enabled for both publishers and subscribers**.

+These takeaways demonstrate TBMQ's ability to provide reliable and scalable point-to-point messaging with excellent performance.
+The system achieves linear scalability, efficient CPU utilization, and robust message lifecycle management while maintaining high throughput.
-   Importantly, even with this growth, the latency remains within efficient bounds balancing reliability and performance.
-We remain committed to optimizing performance without compromising reliability.
+Importantly, even as throughput increases, latency remains within efficient bounds, balancing reliability and performance.
+Our focus remains on further optimization to enhance performance without compromising reliability.
 For more details on potential improvements, see the [Future optimizations](/docs/mqtt-broker/reference/600k-throughput-p2p-performance-test/#future-optimizations) section.

 The following screenshots illustrate the insights obtained for the final test at 600k msg/sec throughput: